arazilab/subreddit-discovery-tool/README.md

 # 🧭 Subreddit Discovery Tool

 A modular Python tool to search, collect, and label relevant subreddits using keywords.
-It connects to the **Arctic Shift Reddit API** and uses **OpenAI’s BooleanConsensusAgent** to automatically tag subreddits as relevant or not based on a yes/no criterion.
+It connects to the **Arctic Shift Reddit API** and uses **Our lab's BooleanConsensusAgent** to automatically tag subreddits as relevant or not based on a yes/no criterion.

 ---